sem0ark/web_training/node/UpSkillMe_NodeJS/020-testing/notes/06 Code coverage.md

 - see a reservation form -> book a table
 - submit a valid reservation -> thanked on success
 - submit an invalid reservation -> informed of problem

+NB!

+- -> functional tests may be slow because they require much more code to be executed!
+- requiring all app is slow

+**The solution**:

+- in test, create a simple express app to run the server
+- Add just the route to test
+- Code isolation speeds execution, but requires some